Handit-AI/handit.ai-docs-ai-agent/DEPLOYMENT.md

 The following environment variables are automatically set by Cloud Run:
 - `PORT`: Set to 8080 (Cloud Run default)
 - `NODE_ENV`: Set to "production" in the Cloud Build config

+### Optional Features

+The AI agent includes flexible integration with external APIs:
+- `API_URL`: URL to the external API backend (required for API features)
+- `API_KEY`: Default API key for authentication (optional - users can provide their own)

+**Token Flexibility**: Users can provide their own API tokens via the Authorization header in requests.
+The system supports:
+1. **User tokens** (Authorization header) - Takes precedence
+2. **Default token** (API_KEY environment variable) - Fallback
+3. **No API integration** - Falls back to documentation mode

+**Note**: The agent works perfectly without external API integration.
+When not configured, it provides documentation and guidance.
+When configured, it can execute actions like creating integration tokens, managing evaluators, etc.

 ### Secrets